 If your pet has not been checked at the border when you arrived, you must immediately contact the Norwegian Food Safety Authority by telephone: +47 22 40 00 00.

-You can read more about controlling pets from abroad on the Norwegian Food Safety Authority's website (external website).
-The information is available in Norwegian, English and Ukrainian.
+You can read more about bringing pets from abroad on the Norwegian Food Safety Authority's website (external website).

 You are responsible for your own pets under almost all circumstances.

-You should stay at the National Arrival Centre until you have done several activities.
-It may take up to 21 days.
-The activities are part of the process of applying for protection.
+When you apply for protection, you will go through multiple steps as part of the registration process.
+You will stay at the National Arrival Centre until you have completed several registration activities.
+Normally, you will stay at the National Arrival Centre for a short period of time.
+The registration activities are part of the process of applying for protection.

 Read more about the different activities you will go through at the arrival centre.

-You do not have to stay at the National Arrival Centre the entire time.
-But we recommend that you stay there until you have done all the necessary activities.
-If you leave the National Arrival Centre before the whole process is finished, your application process might come to a halt.
+You do not need to be at the National Arrival Centre all the time.
+You are free to leave when you want, but you must be back by 11:00 p.m.
+We recommend that you stay there until you have completed all the necessary activities.
+If you leave the National Arrival Centre before the finishing the process, the entire application process might come to a halt.
 It may then take longer for you to receive an answer to your application.

 If you stay in private housing, you may apply for alternative to reception centre (external website).